Nationals vs. Dodgers Player Props Betting Odds

-Oddsmakers have listed player props for Lane Thomas and others when the Los Angeles Dodgers visit the Washington Nationals at Nationals Park on Friday at 7:05 PM ET.
+The Los Angeles Dodgers visit the Washington Nationals at Nationals Park on Saturday at 4:05 PM ET.
+Those looking to place a player prop bet can find odds on Lane Thomas and others in this game.

 Bet on this matchup or its props with BetMGM!